 These positive influences enable children to grow into independent thinkers and at Hutchesons’ their beliefs and passions are reflected in a range of pupil action groups.

-Opportunities for pupils to make a difference start early with the fun and friendly Primary Eco Group and extend to memberships of the Secondary Amnesty International, Model UN and J8 societies, in which committed and informed young adults engage in political lobbying for increased human rights and international education.
+Opportunities for pupils to make a difference start early with the fun and friendly Primary Eco Group, the School Council or the Fairtrade Committee and extend to memberships of the Secondary Amnesty International, Model UN and J8 societies, in which committed and informed young adults engage in political lobbying for increased human rights and international education.

 Across all year groups co-operation and friendships are encouraged by House membership, and this spirit of co-operation is continued externally through community partnerships and local initiatives.